-Every year, she gives the flu vaccine to dozens of kids at Children’s National Health System.
-Most parents are happy to have their child get the flu shot, but some have questions about side effects, the safety of the vaccine and if it’s really effective.
+Every year, I give the flu vaccine to dozens of kids at Children’s National Health System.
+Most parents are happy to have their child get the flu shot, but some have questions about side effects, the safety of the vaccine, and if it’s really effective.

-She reassures parents by telling them that there’s a unified voice amongst pediatricians: The best way to protect your child from getting sick from the flu is to get them vaccinated against the flu each year.
-She also proudly shows her patients the colorful Band-Aid on her arm the day she got her flu vaccine each year, and share with them why her husband and young daughter also get the flu vaccine.
+Flusi reassures parents by telling them that there’s a unified voice amongst pediatricians: The best way to protect your child from getting sick from the flu is to get them vaccinated against the flu each year.
+I also proudly show my patients the colorful Band-Aid on my arm the day I get my flu vaccine each year, and I share with them why my husband and young daughter also get the flu vaccine.
 Here are five reasons why the flu shot is essential for children – even for those who are generally healthy:

 1. The flu makes kids very sick